 You can see from the photo above that I didn’t get carried away with any details, and I made no attempt to smooth out the shapes.
 I did that when I added the paper mache clay.
 Besides, the plastic wrap would cover most fine details, anyway.
 I did add the hat, depressions for the eye sockets, the nose, cheeks, and mustache.

 The wet clay was covered with some plastic wrap to separate it from the paper mache clay that will go on top.

-To make the eyes, I just made a balls out of some paper mache clay and stuck the balls on Santa’s face.
+To make the eyes, I just made a balls out of aluminum foil, pressed them into the wet paper mache clay, and covered them with a thin layer of the PM clay.
 Then I added a thin strip of PM clay for the upper eyelid, and used a knife to create a thin lower lid at the bottom of each eyeball.
-I was able to make balls with the PM clay because I added 1/4 cup of wet pottery clay to the recipe.
-If you don’t have any pottery clay, you can still make nice eyes but it isn’t quite as easy.

 The last step was to add some texture for the beard.
 While the paper mache clay is still damp, you can use a lightly damp sponge to smooth the face.
 You can also use a knife dipped in a mixture of white glue and water (the mixture makes the knife slick, so it slides over the paper mache clay).

 Santa, Before Painting: